ckelling/blockR/README.md

-# blockR
+# BlockR: An Areal Spatial Anonymization and Visualization Tool

-Repository for "BlockR: An Areal Spatial Anonymization and Visualization Tool"
+Build in progress: check back soon!